mrgrain/deno-cdk-app/README.md

 # AWS CDK with Deno

-This is an experimental repository to explore how the AWS CDK can be used with Deno.
+Example repository how to use the AWS CDK with Deno.

 ## Getting started